top of page

 The right executive search partner for a Houston senior hire has three qualities that apply regardless of firm size or reputation.

 Third, access to the candidate relationships before the search starts.
 The global firms have this for the largest companies in the market.
 The boutiques have it for specific sub-sectors.
-A retained specialist with 30 years of energy market relationships has it broadly -- and can move immediately rather than spending the first four weeks of the engagement building the candidate map that should have already existed.
+A retained specialist with three decades of energy market relationships has it broadly, and can move immediately rather than spending the first four weeks building the candidate map that should have already existed.
+In the last five years, we have had one person leave from all of the placements we have made.
+One.
+In the Houston energy market, where leadership decisions carry consequences that show up in earnings, that number is the one that matters most.

 What Does PRL International Bring to the Houston Market?

 The Houston executive market is demanding.
 The companies hiring here operate in a sector that does not reward slow decisions or marginal hires.
-If you are a mid-market energy company, a PE-backed oilfield services firm, or a foreign company building its first US energy operation, you need a search partner who understands your environment before the engagement begins -- not one learning it on your time.
+If you are a mid-market energy company, a PE-backed oilfield services firm, or a foreign company building its first United States energy operation, you need a search partner who understands your environment before the engagement begins, not one learning it on your time.
+For more on how to evaluate that partner, read how to choose the right executive search firm and what the best retained search firms for senior energy searches actually do.
+For how we run searches more broadly, visit our mid-market executive search practice.

 If you are ready to fill a senior role or want to talk through your search, reach out at prlinternational.com/contact